2020 Toyota GR Yaris Spied Without Any Camouflage Whatsoever

 Gallery: Toyota GR Yaris spy photos

-WhichCar was also able to take a peek inside the cabin where purists will be glad to hear the GR Yaris had not only a manual gearbox, but also an old-school handbrake lever.
+Wheels was also able to take a peek inside the cabin where purists will be glad to hear the GR Yaris had not only a manual gearbox, but also an old-school handbrake lever.
 With this being a pre-production prototype, it’s understandable why the interior might not seem all that exciting, but we do notice the body-hugging front seats and “GR” badging on the steering wheel.
 Although not immediately visible, the Australian magazine reports the feisty Toyota has a button for an intercooler water spray, located between the steering column and the door.

 Technical details are still shrouded in mystery, although it is generally believed the rally-inspired Toyota GR Yaris will be powered by a turbocharged four-cylinder gasoline engine linked to an all-wheel-drive system.
 Your guess is as good as ours as far how much power the four-pot will deliver, but we’re expecting some healthy numbers once the car will be revealed in full on January 10.